Liamdgg/2048-Maven-Installer/README.md

-2048 Game made using JavaFx and Maven source code in src
+2048 Game made using JavaFx and Maven. source code in src